 The actual fruit is the nut, the apple is a swollen stem.
 Cashew apple is eaten fresh or stewed.
 Has a sweet-astringent taste.
 Nut itself is caustic until roasted.
 Must be roasted outdoors because fumes are irritating.
 Very fast growing under favorable conditions, it may fruit in container, within 2 years from seed.
 Tolerates very poor soil and drought, as well as salty wind.

-Growing from a horizontal tuber that can measure up to 80 cm long by 20 cm across, the plant produces one huge, much-divided leaf with a stout prickly stem.
+This is the most unusual aroid, distantly related to Amorphophallus.
+Growing from a horizontal tuber that can measure up to 30" long by 10" across, the plant produces one huge, much-divided leaf with a stout prickly stem.

 Arisaema speciosum has medium-sized chocolate-maroon coloured spathes with white stripes arranged in a vertical fan-shape.
 The tip of the spathe hood is elongated and often droops down and together with the long attenuated spadix appendage gives this Arisaema one of its common names, the Double Whip Cobra Lily.
 Before the spathe fully opens it often resembles the beaked silhouette of a long-beaked bird.

 The leaves are dramatically exotic and have three large segments that are heavily rugose underneath and margined with red.

 Arisaemas resemble carnivorous plants, but in fact they attract flies and other insects as pollinators, not food.
 Their leaves are divided into three or more leaflets.
 Their fascinating "flower" a pulpit-like hooded spathe enclosing a fleshy, erect spadix usually rises in spring.
 Scarlet berries by late summer or autumn enclose seeds that are scattered by birds and other creatures.

 They prefer a rich but well drained neutral to acid soil that does not dry out in the growing season.